Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

 I've cut down variables pretty aggressively here.
-The R^2^ values aren't all that high for some of these, no matter how many batter attributes I include.
+The R<sup>2</sup> values aren't all that high for some of these, no matter how many batter attributes I include.
 Clearly, it's not just up to the batter---the pitcher and defense should matter for these!
-The best I've got is the observation that **ferocity** increases home run rate, **stealth** increases double and triple rate, and both of those, in turn, decrease single rate the same amount that they increase the other outcomes.
-There is also my first trace of a vibes attribute, as **survive** seems to be showing up in the home run rate.
+The best I've got is the observation that **Ferocity** increases home run rate, **Stealth** increases double and triple rate, and both of those, in turn, decrease single rate the same amount that they increase the other outcomes.
+There is also my first trace of a vibes attribute, as **Survive** seems to be showing up in the home run rate.
 It's a negative factor, though, which I don't understand.
 I have no current model for how vibes might work, though, so I'm just glad to see one of the vibes attributes stick around in anything, even if it's barely below the 0.001 significance threshold for the weakest fit in this set.
-As another friend put it, "someone in the data set hits home runs, and we think they might have less survive, but we're not sure" is probably the most you can conclude from that relationship.
+As another friend put it, "someone in the data set hits home runs, and we think they might have less Survive, but we're not sure" is probably the most you can conclude from that relationship.

-## Pitching {#pitching}
+## Pitching

 Now let's move on to pitching stats!
 First, perhaps the most general pitching stat, ERA: